 When talking about site search reporting in Google Analytics I always refer back to the client we had years ago that had over 5 years of site search data but didn’t realise it was being collected.
-To their surprise they didn’t sell their top searched item but it was a product that was closely related to what they offer.
-The researched it further and found they could source it, ship it in and start selling it and have made lots of revenue on it since then.
+To their surprise, they didn’t sell their top searched item but it was a product that was closely related to what they offer.
+They researched it further and found they could source it, ship it in and start selling it and have made lots of revenue on it since then.

 Whether it helps you expand your product range, add additional buttons or content to your site, or rename part of your navigation menu to better help people find what they need- site search is one of the less talked about reports in Google Analytics but one that can easily provide you with quick-win actionable insights.

-The first important step whether you are setting site search up for Universal Analytics or GA4 is identifying what your search query parameter is.
+The first important step whether you are setting site search for Universal Analytics or GA4 is identifying what your search query parameter is.

-For example, in the case of GlowMetrics, when you perform a search on our website you will see asbefore the search term each time so this is our query parameter that Google Analytics can now use to identify that a search has been performed:
+For example, in the case of GlowMetrics, when you perform a search on our website you will see before the search term each time so this is our query parameter that Google Analytics can now use to identify that a search has been performed:

 Next: